Federal judge allows gay marriages to begin across Florida

 HEMMINGFORD, Quebec A Sudanese man hopped out of a taxi just before daybreak, a duffle bag slung over his shoulder as he headed for the U.S. - Canadian border.

 TALLAHASSEE, Fla.
-A federal judge in north Florida ruled on Thursday that county clerks statewide must issue marriage licenses to all same-sex couples who request them starting Jan.
-6, the effective date of his decision to overturn Florida's ban on gay matrimony as unconstitutional.
+A federal judge in north Florida on Thursday ordered the start of gay marriages in all parts of the state after Jan.
+5, when a stay expires on his earlier ruling that found the state's same-sex marriage ban unconstitutional.

-The latest opinion by U.S. District Judge Robert Hinkle of Tallahassee addressed questions raised among court clerks about the reach of his previous ruling to legalize same-sex marriage, and whether it applied beyond Washington County and the two men named as plaintiffs in the case.
+In an emergency order, U.S. District Judge Robert Hinkle of Florida's Northern District in Tallahassee addressed confusion among court clerks about the reach of his Aug.
+21 ruling, and whether it applied beyond Washington County and the two men named as plaintiffs in the case.

-In a sharply worded four-page order, Hinkle said it was not the injunction he issued more than four months ago against Florida's gay marriage ban that compels statewide compliance, but the U.S. Constitution.
+In a sharply worded four-page order, Hinkle said it's not his order that requires statewide issuance of licenses - it's the U.S. Constitution.

-Ruling on the merits of the case on Aug.
-21, Hinkle struck down a 2008 voter-approved amendment to the state constitution defining marriage exclusively as the legal union of one man and one woman.
-But he temporarily stayed his own ruling to give the state an opportunity to appeal.

-"The defendants did that.
-They lost," Hinkle wrote.
-The stay is due be lifted Jan.
-5, after which Florida will become the 36th state where gay and lesbian couples are free to marry.
+"The preliminary injunction now in effect thus does not require the clerk to issue licenses to other applicants," Hinkle wrote.
+"But as set out in the order that announced issuance of the preliminary injunction, the Constitution requires the clerk to issue such licenses."

 "We look forward to Jan.
 6, when couples who have waited for this day can finally be married," said Equality Florida, a Tampa-based gay advocacy group.